amomenae/Sunspace-design-tool/README.md

 1. Download this repository, or simply download the `.gh` file.
 2. Open Rhino and launch Grasshopper.
+3. Set Rhino units to meters.
-3. Drag and drop the `.gh` file onto the Grasshopper canvas.
+4. Drag and drop the `.gh` file onto the Grasshopper canvas.
-4. Follow the input instructions inside the canvas:
+5. Follow the input instructions inside the canvas:
    - Input output saving directory, set the desired viewport for exporting images, input epw file path and heating/cooling seasons.
    - Specify base case geometry, construction, and boundary conditions.
    - Select sunspace attributes for optimization.
    - Set ventilation requirements and thermal setpoints, then start the simulation.
-5. Analyze the results by uploading the folder containing the `.csv` file and generated images to:
+6. Analyze the results by uploading the folder containing the `.csv` file and generated images to:
    [Design Explorer](http://tt-acm.github.io/DesignExplorer/)
-6. Use the “sort by” dropdown and slider tools in Design Explorer to explore optimal cases.
+7. Use the “sort by” dropdown and slider tools in Design Explorer to explore optimal cases.

 ---